Iftahp/yeastTLM/README.md

 - tables
 - figures

-All, but the data folder would contain outputs of the executed code below.
+All, but the data folder will contain the outputs of the executed code below.
 The data folder contains all of the data files needed.

 Then, to replicate our Tables and Figures, run the following command:
 ```